SaboorNisha/TODO-Flask/README.md

 - **Add Tasks:** ![Add Task Icon](https://img.icons8.com/fluency-systems-filled/48/ffffff/add.png)

  -> Use the "Add Task" button to create new tasks.
-Enter the task details and submit.
+Enter the task details or task description then you can submit.
 - **Edit Tasks:** ![Edit Icon](https://img.icons8.com/fluency-systems-filled/48/ffffff/edit.png)

  -> Click the "Edit" button next to a task to modify its details.